 Even so, most private enterprises have adopted gift policies that determine whether a commercial customer is allowed to accept a gift offered by Bechtel.
 For example, many companies place a dollar limit on gifts that their employees may accept.
-Before offering a gift to a commercial customer, make sure you know about any such policy or company prohibition.
+Before offering a gift to a commercial customer, make sure you confirm the existence of any such policy or company prohibition.
 Many of these policies are publicly available on the companies' websites.
 It is your responsibility to make yourself aware of any restrictions and to comply with them.

-The Government Customer: Very strict and complicated laws and policies apply to dealings with government officials.
+Very strict and complicated laws and policies apply to dealings with government officials.
 These laws and policies vary depending on the official's government employer.
-For the purposes of this guide, government employers fall within two categories: Officials of governments outside the United States and officials of the United States government.
+For the purposes of this guide, government employers fall within two categories: officials of governments outside the United States and officials of the United States

 Officials of governments outside the United States is defined very broadly for purposes of anti-corruption laws and policies.
-This category includes:
+This